 11.7 In order to ensure safety and security standards, it is strictly forbidden to bring food and beverage onboard the Vessel.
 In compliance with this regulation and in order to guarantee the above standards, during embarkation a careful check control will be carried out through all Passengers’ Luggage.
 The items that are allowed are: personal hygiene products, cleansing products, lotions, fluid medications for therapeutic use, baby gear and baby food items, dietary items prescribed by a physician.
 Any local or “typical“ food item purchased during the Voyage in any port of call will be collected and returned at the end of the Voyage.

 11.8 The Passenger will in any event be liable for any injury, loss or damage occasioned by their breach of any of the prohibitions in these Conditions and must indemnify the Carrier against any claim in respect thereof.

-12.1 Animals and/or pets are not allowed onboard the Vessel under any circumstances without the Carrier’s permission in writing.
+12.1 Animals and/or pets other than recognised assistance dogs are not allowed onboard the Vessel under any circumstances without the Carrier’s permission in writing.
 Any such animals or pets brought onboard by the Passenger without permission will be taken into custody and arrangements will be made for the animal to be landed at the next port of call at the Passenger’s sole expense.

 12.2 Whilst the Carrier and/or its servants and/or agents will take such care as is reasonable in all the circumstances in relation to the pet or animal, neither the Master or Carrier is liable to the Passenger in respect of any loss or injury to the pet or animal whilst in the Carrier’s possession/custody.